tatianegercina/FinTech/02-Homework/06-PythonViz/Instructions/README.md

 The final step on finishing this assignment to present the analysis results to investors is to assemble all your plots on a dashboard.

-* Reusing the code from the previous section, create a class called `PythonicMonopoly` and wrap your code on this class by creating a method for each plot.
+* Reusing the code from the previous section, create function to create each plot.
 If you decide to go on the [Challenge](#Challenge) also include the map on the dashboard.
 * In addition to the plots, include one image and a descriptive text to the dashboard.
 * For this activity you can create a draft dashboard using Jupyter notebooks before creating the python script to launch the web application with the `Bokeh Server`.
-* Feel free to design the dashboard's layout at your convenience.
+* Feel free to design the dashboard's layout at your convenience, you can combine the Column, Row and Tabs layout objects.

 ### Challenge